Amit-Ashok-Swain/Android-Kick-Off/01. Installation and Setup of Android Studio/03. Tour of the Android Studio/01. Tour-1/02. res/02. layout/Activity_Main-Tour.md

-# The code you provided is an XML layout file for an Android app.
+# An XML layout file for an Android app
 - It's using the ConstraintLayout, a powerful layout manager, to define the structure and positioning of UI elements within the layout.
 - Let's break down the code: